OkDoky/quintic_polynomials_planner_ros/README.md

-# Quintic Polynomial Planner for ROS
+# Quintic Polynomials Planner for ROS
 This package is an Quintic Polynomial Planner configured with ROS service.

 ## Service Request